Why Keywords Are So Important For Successful Resume

 - Avoid the excessive use of charts, tables and graphs (or remove them at all).

-- Change the fancy lists and columns to the simple bulleted lists.
+- Change the fancy cv keywords list and columns to the simple bulleted lists.

 These two changes ensure that your formatting won’t be destroyed by an ATS and text and figures won’t turn into a mess that’s impossible to read by a real person.